Rodrigo Chaves: Attacks on press freedom

+Under Rodrigo Chaves' administration, Costa Rica fell more than 30 places in Reporters Without Borders’ press freedom index.

 Over the first two years of his presidency, Rodrigo Chaves has frequently clashed with major media outlets in Costa Rica, particularly La Nación and CRHoy.
 His administration has accused these outlets of political bias and of being part of an entrenched media structure that allegedly benefited from disproportionate amounts of state advertising under previous governments.

-In 2022, the Ministry of Health ordered the closure of Parque Viva, a large event venue owned by La Nación’s parent company, citing public safety concerns related to emergency access routes in a densely populated neighborhood.
+In 2022, the Ministry of Health ordered the closure of Parque Viva, a large event venue owned by La Nación's parent company, citing public safety concerns related to emergency access routes in a densely populated neighborhood.
 The case remains under legal review and has sparked debate.
 While critics argue the action was politically motivated and a form of indirect censorship, the government maintains that the closure was justified on technical and legal grounds.
-The Constitutional Chamber later ruled that the process lacked proportionality but did not dismiss the state’s authority to act in such cases.
+The Constitutional Chamber later ruled that the process lacked proportionality but did not dismiss the state's authority to act in such cases.

 President Chaves has also implemented a policy to redistribute government advertising funds across more than 130 media outlets, in contrast to the previous concentration of advertising in a few traditional media groups.
 Supporters see this as a democratization of public resources, while critics argue it serves to reward friendly media and penalize dissenting voices.

 During weekly press conferences, Chaves has publicly criticized and at times mocked individual journalists, leading to condemnation by press freedom organizations and universities.
 On one occasion in September 2024, his security personnel escorted journalists out of a press event, prompting further backlash.

 At the same time, Chaves has claimed that some prominent media owners have political and financial conflicts of interest.
 CRHoy, for example, is owned by businessman Leonel Baruch, who has faced investigations related to financial operations through Grupo BCT and its subsidiaries.
 As of 2025, no formal charges have been filed.